IbreeZ02/os-process-manager/README.md

 ### Main Features and Functionalities:

-1. **Process lifecycle & scheduling** – supports 6 scheduling algorithms (FCFS, SJF, SRTF, Priority preemptive/non‑preemptive, Round Robin).
+1. **Process lifecycle & scheduling**: supports 6 scheduling algorithms (FCFS, SJF, SRTF, Priority preemptive/non‑preemptive, Round Robin).
-2. **Global timer tick** – drives time progression, preemptions, and wake‑ups.
+2. **Global timer tick**: drives time progression, preemptions, and wake‑ups.
-3. **Interrupt handling** – timer interrupts (for Round Robin) and I/O completion interrupts are raised and processed via an interrupt queue.
+3. **Interrupt handling**: timer interrupts (for Round Robin) and I/O completion interrupts are raised and processed via an interrupt queue.
-4. **System calls** – simulated `SYS_IO`, `SYS_EXIT`, `SYS_SLEEP`, and `SYS_RECV`; can be randomly triggered during simulation.
+4. **System calls**: simulated `SYS_IO`, `SYS_EXIT`, `SYS_SLEEP`, and `SYS_RECV`; can be randomly triggered during simulation.
-5. **IPC mechanisms** – per‑process mailboxes (point‑to‑point) and a system‑wide message queue (broadcast / any‑to‑any)
+5. **IPC mechanisms**: per‑process mailboxes (point‑to‑point) and a system‑wide message queue (broadcast / any‑to‑any)
-6. **Deadlock detection & recovery** – builds a wait‑for graph from blocked processes, detects cycles, and recovers by terminating the lowest‑priority victim.
+6. **Deadlock detection & recovery**: builds a wait‑for graph from blocked processes, detects cycles, and recovers by terminating the lowest‑priority victim.
-7. **Deadlock test program** – `main_test_deadlock.c` creates a circular wait to demonstrate detection and recovery.
+7. **Deadlock test program**: `main_test_deadlock.c` creates a circular wait to demonstrate detection and recovery.
-8. **JSON export & web visualizer** – simulation results (Gantt chart, process statistics, wait‑for graph) are exported as JSON and can be viewed in a browser‑based dashboard.
+8. **JSON export & web visualizer**: simulation results (Gantt chart, process statistics, wait‑for graph) are exported as JSON and can be viewed in a browser‑based dashboard.

 ### Run Examples